Comes with Perks - 7

 =^_^=

 With Lexi’s agreement, I changed in her room to go to the meeting.
 It also meant riding the campus bus system to where the meeting us.
-Seeing a familiar face in Raelyn as well as Bridgette was comforting.
-There are almost twenty there already and I’m told there will be close to forty by meeting time.
+Seeing familiar faces in Raelyn and Bridgette was comforting.
+There are almost twenty there already, and I’m told there will be close to forty by meeting time.
 But then again, I’m told there are hundreds of us in the university and more in the community.

 The meeting and social time are breaking up when Raelyn approaches and asks, “What did you think of the meeting and being here?”